Conditions for a Monotonic Channel Capacity

 \section{Interference Channels}

 We consider a discrete-time, memoryless interference channel with $k$ users, each with the purpose of transmitting a message from a transmitter to a receiver \cite[Ch.~6]{elgamal11}, for example an optical WDM system.
 The input and output are denoted by $\bX_{\!i}$ and $\bY_{\!i}$, resp., for $i=1,\ldots,k$.
 The $i$th receiver attempts to recover $\bX_{\!i}$ based on $\bY_{\!i}$, without knowledge of $\bY_{\!j}$ for $j \ne i$.
 The statistics of the received vectors is given by the conditional distribution $f_{\bY_{\!1},\ldots,\bY_{\!k} | \bX_{\!1},\ldots,\bX_{\!k}}$, which does not change with the cost.
-Independent data is transmitted by each user, and the joint input distribution $f_{\bX_{\!1},\ldots,\bX_{\!k}}$ is therefore equal to the product of the marginal distributions $f_{\bX_{\!1}}\cdots f_{\bX_{\!k}}$.
+Independent data is transmitted by each user, and the joint {\emph{a priori}} input distribution $f_{\bX_{\!1},\ldots,\bX_{\!k}}$ is therefore equal to the product of the marginal distributions $f_{\bX_{\!1}}\cdots f_{\bX_{\!k}}$.
 All input distributions $f_{\bX_{\!i}}$ are known to all users.
 From the viewpoint of user $i$, all interfering input symbols $\bX_{\!j}$ for $j \ne i$ are assumed to be independent between channel uses.
 This assumption, which is conventional in optical communications, is valid if the codebook of user $j$ is not known to user $i$ or if user $j$ transmits uncoded data.

 Three scenarios, or \emph{behavioral models} \cite{agrell13ofc}, are considered in the following subsections.
-Two of them correspond to selfish optimization by individual users, which is presently the dominant optimization approach in optical information theory.
-The aim is to determine the maximum achievable rate of the primary user, referred to as user 1, while treating the signals from the other users $\bX_{\!2},\ldots,\bX_{\!k}$ as (nonlinear) noise.
+The aim in the first two scenarios is to determine the maximum achievable rate of the primary user, referred to as user 1, while treating the signals from the other users $\bX_{\!2},\ldots,\bX_{\!k}$ as (nonlinear) noise.
 The received vectors $\bY_{\!2},\ldots,\bY_{\!k}$ are unknown at receiver 1 and the channel can be represented by the conditional distribution $f_{\bY_{\!1} | \bX_{\!1},\ldots,\bX_{\!k}}$.
 The third and last scenario represents joint optimization of $f_{\bX_{\!1}},\ldots,f_{\bX_{\!k}}$, considering the full interference channel model $f_{\bY_{\!1},\ldots,\bY_{\!k} | \bX_{\!1},\ldots,\bX_{\!k}}$.
 The point-to-point case extends straightforwardly to the first and third case (Sec.~\ref{sec:fixed} and \ref{sec:joint}), whereas the second case requires a somewhat more elaborate treatment (Sec.~\ref{sec:adaptive-dist}).
 There also exist behavioral models, not treated in this paper, for which the capacity is not monotonic \cite{agrell13ofc}.

 The following lemma about conditional mutual information will be useful in Sec.~\ref{sec:adaptive-dist}. \begin{lemma} For any $\bX$ and $\bY$, and any discrete $\bZ$, \eq{ |I(\bX;\bY)-I(\bX;\bY|\bZ)| \le H(\bZ) .} \end{lemma}